 From scattered HOA facts to a clear reserve next step.

 Start with the community, your role, and the documents you already know about.
-The public model helps frame the question; the request path preserves the context for follow-up outside this static site.
+The model shows where your reserve lands in five years under each scenario you test.
+The request path preserves the context for follow-up outside this static site.

 Step 01 / Request